-A "perfect" conversion mechanism was developed for S-57 ENCs to the S-101 form.
+A "perfect" conversion mechanism was developed for S-57 ENCs to S-101 (or vice versa).
 This 1-1 conversion could be implemented by distributors or even on the S-100 ECDIS itself enabling safe, forward compatible conversion for the emerging S-100 ECDIS.

-Figure 3: Timeline with No Dual Fuel sf="Single Fuel"
+Figure 4: Timeline with No Dual Fuel sf="Single Fuel"